This post may contain affiliate links. Please read our privacy policy.

-Think about pairing these with Grilled Pineapple, Peach and Roasted Red Pepper Salsa, or Tomato Salsa with Olives.
+Think about pairing these pork chops with Grilled Pineapple, Peach and Roasted Red Pepper Salsa, or Tomato Salsa with Olives.

 Quick Brining Pork Chops

-How long depends on how thick your meat is—a large pork loin can brine for up to a day (longer might make it mushy), and pork chops like these can brine for up to a few hours, or as little as 45 minutes, and still benefit from the process.
-For 45 minutes you can ever let them sit at room temp.
+How long it brines depends on how thick your meat is — a large pork loin can brine for up to a day (longer might make it mushy).
+Pork chops like these can brine for up to a few hours or as little as 45 minutes and still benefit from the process.
+For 45 minutes you can even let them sit at room temp.

 - Mini Croque Monsieurs with Prosciutto